porkcube/my-meshtastic-configs/README.md

 This will create a `sops` encrypted file named `(owner_short)_config.yaml` (e.g. `PRK1_config.yaml`).
 The `owner_short` name will be extracted from the existing config (emojis should work, they do for me) and explicitly double-quoted as `sops` may misinterpret certain ambiguous strings (e.g. `18e7`, edge case which so happened to be the node used while developing most of this).
 The resulting file can be considered safe to commit/share publicly as only the "sensitive" information has been encrypted with the private key.
+It will also add a comment at the end of the yaml with the device's current `firmware_version` and `device_state`.

 The following "sensitive" values will be obfuscated if present (i.e. the `encrypted_regex` in `.sops.yaml`):
 - `channel_url`